wp-plugins/wp-tiger/readme.txt

 Wp-tiger plugin helps to easily capture leads to vtiger crm from your wordpress through a contact form.
 Short code can used in page, post and separate short code for widgets as well.

-** Features **
+**Features**

-*    Can get fields directly from vtiger to wordpress.
+*    Can get fields directly from vtiger to wordpress
-*    Options to enable, disable and make fields mandatory.
+*    Options to enable, disable and make fields mandatory
-*    Short code to integrate form in post / page.
+*    Short code to integrate form in post / page
-*    Separate short code to integrate form even as widget in sidebar.
+*    Separate short code to integrate form even as widget in sidebar

-**In [Pro version](http://store.smackcoders.com/connectors/wp-vtiger-pro.html) you can enjoy most advances features like **
+**In [Pro version](http://store.smackcoders.com/connectors/wp-vtiger-pro.html) you can enjoy most advances features like**

 *    Unlike free version, the pro version uses Webservices to communicate with vtigerCrm.
-*    Capture both lead and contacts from wordpress to vtiger.
+*    Capture both lead and contacts from wordpress to vtiger
-*    Change the position order of the fields from wp dashboard itself.
+*    Change the position order of the fields from wp dashboard itsel
-*    Change the display label of the fields.
+*    Change the display label of the fields
-*    Set mandatory fields using wp-tiger pro options.
+*    Set mandatory fields using wp-tiger pro options
-*    Add Captcha feature to reduce risk of spam bots.
+*    Add Captcha feature to reduce risk of spam bots
 *    Can generate shortcodes seperately for page/post and mini widget forms to accomadate within any theme sidebar.
-So no design modification needed.
+So no design modification needed

-** Additional Features for Free Version **
+**Additional Features for Free Version**

      Will be added in next release.
 Additional features are under development.
 Please check back again for updated version.